cmspeedau/apt-mirror-apache2/README.md

 * `-v /path/data`: the path which you want to store data

+### postmirror.sh and clean.sh
+clean.sh is now automatically created by apt-mirror based on the MIRROR_URL (see below) postmirror.sh - if not already existing, will be set to run clean.sh after the mirror update

 ### More options with docker command

 * `-e MIRROR_URL=url`: to replace default URL (http://archive.ubuntu.com/ubuntu) - See [Ubuntu Mirrors](https://launchpad.net/ubuntu/+archivemirrors)